Light (LIGHT1) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Light Historical Price

-According to the latest data gathered on Light live price page, the current price of Light is 0.01184USD.
+According to the latest data gathered on Light live price page, the current price of Light is 0.01111USD.
 The circulating supply of Light(LIGHT1) is

 In the past 24 hours, Light has shown a price movement of